 If you are having trouble with menopause symptoms, talk to your doctor about other ways besides PHT to help with specific symptoms.

 Soy products: Some doctors have suggested that phytoestrogens (estrogen-like substances from certain plant sources, such as soy products) may be safer than the estrogens used in PHT.
 Eating soy foods seems to be safe for breast cancer survivors and might be helpful for some women, although it’s not clear if it can help relieve menopause symptoms.
 Women can get higher doses of phytoestrogens in some dietary supplements (such as soy or isoflavone supplements).
 However, not enough information is available on these supplements to know for sure if they are safe and if they work.
-If you are considering taking one of these supplements, be sure to talk with your doctor.
+If you are considering taking one of these supplements, be sure to talk with your cancer care team first.

 Non-hormone medicines: Drugs without hormone properties that may be helpful in treating hot flashes include: